 Step 1: Raw Conversion

 There isn’t much detail at all in the original image.
 That’s because I shoot my aurora images at a faster shutter speed while keeping the ISO lower.
-That will underexpose your image, but for Nikon, Sony and Fujifilm, it’s good advice to do so in night photography.
-If you shoot Canon, you’re better off to raise the ISO and not increase the exposure to much in post.
+That will underexpose your image, but for Nikon, Sony, and Fujifilm, it’s good advice to do so in night photography.
+If you shoot Canon, you’re better off raising the ISO and not increasing the exposure too much in post.

 If your exposure looks somewhat like this after Raw conversion, you have all the data you need for post-processing.
 Note that the sidelight on the shells and rocks in the foreground is coming from the full moon rising to the left of me in this image.